AliaumeL/transducer-exercices/exercices.md

 2. The addition operator $(+) \colon \Nat^2 \to \Nat$.
 3. The existential quantifier $(\exists x) \colon \Nat^{x \vec{y}} \to \Nat^{\vec{y}}$.

+## Flip Flop Machines {.exercise}

+Prove that every flip-flop machine can be obtained by composing *binary* flip-flop machines.

 ## Regularity of Mealy Machines {.exercise}

 The goal of this exercise is to understand the relationship between Mealy